Nick Maton Player Props: Tigers vs. Pirates

 Nick Maton At The Plate

-- Maton has seven doubles, seven home runs and 37 walks while batting .170.
+- Maton is hitting .170 with seven doubles, seven home runs and 37 walks.

+- In 38.6% of his 83 games this season, Maton has picked up at least one hit.
+He's also had seven multi-hit games.

-- Looking at the 83 games he has played this season, he's hit a home run in seven of them (8.4%), and in 2.6% of his trips to the plate.
+- He has hit a home run in 8.4% of his games this year, and 2.6% of his chances at the plate.

 - Maton has had an RBI in 19 games this year (22.9%), including six multi-RBI outings (7.2%).
-He has also driven in three or more of his team's runs in four contests.
+He has also driven home three or more of his team's runs in four contests.

-- In 26 of 83 games this season, he has scored, including multiple runs once.
+- He has scored at least once 26 times this year (31.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.